 Medicare Denied Claim: Service Bundled Into Another

-"This service is included in the payment for another service"
+Were you told a service is included in the payment for another procedure?

 What This Means